 In Austria

-In Austria, CBD is not covered by the Narcotic Substances Act.
-According to the current legal situation for CBD, possession and consumption of any product is therefore legal.
-All that is required is that the THC content is below 0.3%.
+In Austria, CBD is not subject to the Narcotic Drugs Act.
+According to the current legal situation for CBD, the possession and consumption of any product is therefore legal.
+The only requirement is that the THC content is below 0.3%.
 In contrast to Germany, end consumers are also allowed to possess CBD products.
-The prerequisite is that no narcotic drug can be easily or economically profitably obtained in a concentration or quantity suitable for abuse.
-We have no information on methods by which the extraction of THC from CBD products is profitable or easily possible.
+The prerequisite is that no narcotic drug can be easily or profitably obtained in a concentration or quantity suitable for abuse.

 Therefore CBD flowers legal in Austria.
 According to the Ministry of Health, they may not be advertised and sold as smoking products.
 The reason for this is that the THC content can exceed the limit of 0.3% when burnt.
 In CBD flowers are therefore mostly offered as "aroma flowers".